yogan/notes/tools/audio_video.md

 ### Issue: Silence

 Got some totally legal video with a fancy surround audio track, but can't hear shit (see above).
-FFmpeg's `ffinfo` reveals the audio track is 7.1 AAC.
+FFmpeg's `ffprobe` reveals the audio track is 7.1 AAC.
 That's nice and all, but I only have a 5.1 setup from the middle ages, and (also see above) Windows' "Movies and TV" thingy won't adapt the audio for me (VLC does, but freezes the video on every prime number video frame).